markkolich/blog/content/entries/bolt-a-wrapper-around-java-reentrantreadwritelock.md

 ### An Example

-The [Havalo project](https://github.com/markkolich/havalo) makes extensive real-world use of this locking mechanism, as a way to manage shared entities that may be concurrently accessed by any number of threads.
-Havalo is a lightweight key-value store written in Java.
+The [Havalo-KVS project](https://github.com/markkolich/havalo-kvs) makes extensive real-world use of this locking mechanism, as a way to manage shared entities that may be concurrently accessed by any number of threads.
+Havalo-KVS is a lightweight key-value store written in Java.
 Internally, it maintains a collection of repositories and objects, and uses *Bolt* to conditionally gate access to these objects in local memory.

 ### GitHub